-For the financial year ended March 31, 2020, 64% of our sites were ISO/FSSC 22000 certified and 61% were ISO 9001 certified.
+For the financial year ended March 31, 2021, 66% of our sites were ISO/FSSC 22000 (or equivalent) certified and 61% were ISO 9001 certified.
 In addition, protecting the safety and health of employees, temporary workers and subcontractors is the Group's top priority.
 The objective is to develop a culture of real safety to empower all employees to prevent risks and respect the necessary rules and behaviors.
 Management, employees and subcontractors are involved in a process of continuous health and safety improvement.
 A roadmap structuring our Group-wide policy has been rolled out across all sites.
 It aims to adopt and share the same security standards at all sites.
-These efforts to improve safety have reduced accident frequency by approximately 30% in our facilities.
+These efforts to improve safety have reduced accident frequency by approximately 15% vs. 2019/20 in our facilities.